 I used the basket weave technique in royal icing on these spring hats.
 I really love this technique because it’s simple to do (once you get the hang of it!) and it leads to an impressive result.

 I created these cookies using the fancy square from CopperGifts.com.
 It’s one of my favorite cutters.
 Check out LilaLoa’s Flickr group to see more cookie ideas using the fancy square!
 For products used in this and other tutorials, visit the recommended products page.
-To see this technique in action, visit my shop for a video on the Tufting Technique.
 First, draw a guide on the cookie using a ruler and an edible ink marker.
 These squares are about 1-1/4″x1-1/4″.
-Then, fill in every other square in every other row using medium consistency royal icing and a tip 2.
+Then, fill in every other square in every other row using flood consistency royal icing and a tip 2.
 Let the the icing dry for about 10 minutes in front of a fan.
 Fill in the rest of the squares in each row.
 Let these dry for about an hour in front of a fan.
-After those squares have dried for an hour, fill in the rest of the squares.
-Let the icing dry 8-12 hours before adding more decoration.
-I’ve added a bead border, gold painted beads and a fondant button with a royal icing thread.
-Visit my shop to purchase and download video tutorials.
+After those squares are dry, fill in the rest of the squares.
+Let the icing dry 8-12 hours before adding more decorations.
+On this cookie, I’ve added a bead border, gold painted beads and a fondant button with a royal icing thread.

 While creating this ombre cookie, I tried a few different techniques and found that brush embroidery worked best for transitioning through these shades of blue.
 You can achieve this color by mixing blue with a touch of black.
 To make different shades of the same color, I started by making the darkest shade first and mixed it with white icing to lighten it.
 For products used in this and other tutorials, visit the recommended products page.
 I gave my cookie a crumb coat, which is not something I’d tried before.
 While I did need a smooth surface on which to apply my brush embroidery, I did not want to flood the cookie and end up with two full layers of icing in the end.
 Also, the drying time for this thin coat was about 20 minutes in front of a fan, meaning I didn’t have to wait overnight to get started on the decorating.
 I used medium consistency icing for the base.
 Before the icing dried completely, I marked 1/2″ spaces using a ruler and a scribe (this cookie is 3×3″).
 A toothpick would also work for this step.
 Once the icing is dry to the touch, you can start on the fun part.
 I have here a container of water, a square tip brush and a paper towel.
 Begin by piping a line in a zigzag motion with a tip 2.
 This is stiff consistency royal icing.
 Then, dip your square tip brush in the water, blot the excess on the paper towel and brush the icing inward in short, quick motions.
 There is a video with full instructions on brush embroidery available in my tutorial shop.
 I was able to fit 3 rows of each color per 1/2″ section.
 Pipe a bead border that matches the shade of each row with a tip 2.
 There’s a video in my tutorial shop with full instructions on how to pipe a bead border.
 Click on the images below for more cookie decorating tutorials